-Tea Tree (Bio-Certified) - Oil of the Month
+Tea Tree (Bio-Certified)

 Tea Tree essential oil is well-known for its powerful antiseptic properties and ability to treat cuts, abrasions, infections and more.
 It is one of the top antibacterial essential oils that is gentle enough to use directly on an adults skin.
 Tea tree is an essential oil derived from the Australian native plant Melaleuca alternifolia.